This "Summer Sky" photo I took in 2010 is one of many I've collected for Summer Mail Piece resource pix. |

 Unfortunately, I'm told one of the Spring Mail Pieces got "textured" pretty thoroughly in transit.
 I have promised subscribers they will receive "reference restrikes" of any pieces that are too badly mangled by my governmental collaborator.

-the Spring Mail Piece, have appeared in my blog posts before.
+These end panels, representing the New Year Mail Piece and the Spring Mail Piece, have appeared in my blog posts before. |

 One of my earliest decisions was to find interesting quotations and short poetry about the season featured in the edition, and incorporate illustrations and decorations suggested by them, along with the words in my designs.